ABOUT THE ACADEMY

-The Academy provides an ideal framework to accomplish several objectives in secondary education:
+The Academy provides an ideal framework to accomplish several objectives in primary and secondary education:

 - Support teachers in using Astrobiology to create classes, workshops and lesson plans to explore a wide range of scientific questions.

-- Develop new teaching materials such as lesson plans and activities that are then made available across the UK to secondary schools.
+- Develop new teaching materials such as lesson plans and activities that are then made available to schools.